Someone is hiring all the freelancers. It turns out that it’s often other freelancers using subcontractors to grow.

 A software tool like FreshBooks touches on both of those areas.
-You may already know that it helps you send invoices to your client or that it helps you pay invoices to your subcontractors (i.e. back office operations).
+You may already know that it helps you send invoices to your client or that it helps you pay invoices to your subcontractors (i.e., back office operations).

 You may not, however, have looked as much at the time tracking functions, which is useful for client work and will become more useful when you have a team of people working on a contract.

-The other client-facing work tool built into FreshBooks is Projects, which acts as a collaboration space where the prime, the client and the subcontractors can all communicate.
+Another client-facing work tool built into FreshBooks is Projects, which acts as a collaboration space where the prime, the client and the subcontractors can all communicate.

 2. Create a “Manual”

 Many of your processes will be idiosyncratic to your freelance business.
 All the more reason to document it.
-One rule of thumb is that if you find yourself writing the same email message twice to two different people, turn it into documentation.
+One rule of thumb is that if you find yourself writing the same email message twice to 2 different people, turn it into documentation.